DoLanh0000/FunctionPoint/README.md

 - Build and run (F5).

-📋 Usage
+📋 How to use
--  Upload SRS: Upload a PDF, TXT, or JPG SRS file and click "Analyze with AI".
+- Upload SRS: Upload SRS PDF, TXT or JPG file and click "Analyze with AI".
-- Input Data: Enter FP components (EI, EO, EQ, ILF, EIF) and VAF factors (F1-F14).
+- Input data: Enter FP components (EI, EO, EQ, ILF, EIF) and VAF factors (F1-F14).
-- Calculate: Click "Calculate FP" to get results.
+- Calculate: Click "Calculate FP" to get the result.
-- Export: Click "Export PDF Report" to download results.
+- Export: Click "Export PDF Report" to download the result.
-- Reset: Click "Reset" to clear inputs.
+- Reset: Click "Reset" to clear the input data.
+- View history: Click "View history" button to view the Function Point calculation history of calculated projects.
+- Edit: Click "Edit" button to edit the calculated Function Point data for the specific project.
+- Delete: Click "Delete" button to clear the Function Point calculation data that the user wants to delete.
+- View Chart: Click the "View Chart" button to display a column chart listing and measuring the calculated Function Point results of the calculated projects.

 🌟 Advantages
 + Automates complex FPA calculations.
 + AI enhances SRS analysis efficiency.
 + Stores and exports results easily.
++ History Tracking: Users can view, edit or delete previous calculations, improving project management.
++ Bar Chart: Bar charts provide a visual representation of FP trends over time, enhancing analysis capabilities.

 🚧 Limitations
 - Accuracy depends on SRS clarity.